 How To Make A Living Filmmaking

 Think about it like this.
 Let’s say you raise some money, make your film and get a traditional distribution offer.
-These days, your deal probably won’t involve theatrical distribution or include anything cool like marketing.
+These days, your deal probably won’t involve (profitable) theatrical distribution or anything essential like marketing.
 Odds are good your distributor will put your film into popular digital marketplaces like iTunes, Amazon and Google Play.
 And then it’s up to you to hustle.

-This means unlike years past, you can now eliminate much of the speculation from your initial business plan.
-And you can finally present a deal built on a measurable framework that YOU control.
+So do you really need a distributor?
+Unlike years past, you can eliminate much of the speculation from your Film Business Plan And you can finally present a deal built on a measurable framework that YOU control.
 In other words, as a filmmaker you can now pick and choose your sales outlets and come up with an entire step-by-step plan for reaching your target audience and then getting your movie seen and sold.

-From this perspective, you can create a reasonable plan and work backwards.
+You can create a reasonable distribution plan and work backwards.
 If you crunch your numbers and can’t figure out how to recoup the investment quickly, then you have two choices.
 You can change your plan or you can change your budget (which may involve changing your screenplay and schedule).

 You can no longer think about distribution in the traditional sense.
 In the past, filmmakers made a film, got lucky and ended up with a BIG paycheck with incremental increases on the back end.
 These days filmmakers need to think about their movies in ways akin to how traditional investors think about dividends from bonds – once you make the investment, it’s a long term game!